maruel/citygpt/data/ottawa/ingested/road-activity-law-no-2003-445.md

 1. Despite subsection (1), additional provisions to extend peak hours, or restrictions on when work may occur on Highways other than those set out in subsection (1) may be made on an individual basis at the discretion of the General Manager.
 1. Every permit holder or person working under the authority of a Road Cut permit or Temporary Construction-related Encroachment permit and person responsible for Road Activity shall comply with the provisions of subsection (1) and any additional provisions imposed by the General manager pursuant to subsection (3).

-### Section 23 - Closure to traffic
+## Section 23 - Closure to traffic

-(1) No person shall undertake Road Activity and no permit holder or person working under the authority of a Road Cut or Temporary Construction-related encroachment or temporary road closure permit shall make a Road Cut or Temporary Construction-related encroachment which completely closes a Highway to Vehicle traffic or one direction of Vehicle traffic on a Highway unless the written consent of the General Manager to the closing is obtained and the applicable fees are paid to the City.
+1. No person shall undertake Road Activity, a Temporary Construction-related encroachment, or a Road Cut which completely closes a Highway to Vehicle traffic or one direction of Vehicle traffic on a Highway unless the written consent of the General Manager to the closing is obtained and the applicable fees are paid to the City.
+1. All persons requesting to completely close a Highway must:
+  1. first have obtained Permit for a Road Cut or Temporary construction-related encroachment, unless stated otherwise under section 4.1(2); (2025-164)
-a) All persons requesting to completely close a highway must first complete the prescribed application form and furnish to the City such information as the General Manager may require and pay the non-refundable temporary road closure fee.
+  1. complete the prescribed application form and furnish to the City such information as the General Manager requires; and
+  1. pay the non-refundable temporary road closure fee as indicated on Schedule “A” of this by-law.
-(b) Where work by a permit holder or a person undertaking Road Activity requires the City to initiate an emergency road closure the City may require the permit holder or person undertaking the Road Activity to complete the prescribed application and pay the non-refundable fee.
+1. Where work by a permit holder or a person undertaking Road Activity requires the City to initiate an emergency road closure the City may require the permit holder or person undertaking the Road Activity to complete the prescribed application form and pay the non-refundable temporary road closure fee.
-(2) A legible copy of the written consent of the General Manager to the closing shall be displayed at the site of the road activity or road cut.
+1. A legible copy of the written consent of the General Manager to the closing shall be displayed at the site of the Road Activity, Road Cut, or Temporary construction-related encroachment.

-### Section 24 - Explosives
+## Section 24 - Explosives

 1. No permit holder shall use any explosives in connection with the work for which the permit has been issued unless:
   1. the work is conducted under applicable City of Ottawa Special Provisions and Ontario Provincial Standard Specifications, as amended; and (b)
   1. notification is provided to the City Right of Way Management Inspections Unit a minimum of 48 hours prior to conducting any blasting operations.

-### Section 25 - Cut failure and warranty requirements
+## Section 25 - Cut failure and warranty requirements

 1. For temporary reinstatement of the highway, a permit holder is responsible for,
   1. the repairs necessary to correct any road cut considered by the General Manager to be unsatisfactory by excavation or reinstatement when any settlement or grade differences occur until the road cut has been permanently reinstated; and